APZmedia/APZmedia-ComfyUI-JSON-utils/README.md

 # APZmedia ComfyUI JSON and CSV Utility Nodes

+A collection of utility nodes for JSON and CSV data processing in ComfyUI workflows.
+Features dynamic CSV reading with real-time button updates and comprehensive JSON processing capabilities.

 ## Overview

 This package provides a comprehensive set of utility nodes for ComfyUI that streamline JSON and CSV data processing for VFX workflows.
-The tools include **JSON Key Extractor**, **CSV Reader**, and other data processing utilities designed to integrate seamlessly with ComfyUI's node-based workflow system.
+The tools include **JSON Key Extractor**, **Dynamic CSV Reader**, and other data processing utilities designed to integrate seamlessly with ComfyUI's node-based workflow system.

 ## Features